achalise/serverless-java/readme.md

+# Experimenting with different Java frameworks for Serverless performance

 Quick experiment of different Java frameworks and nodejs (Express) to build apis for container and serverless.

 SpringBoot although the most widely used and popular framework for java web-apps, its boot time was a  bit slow which